karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 Host: service.com
 ```

-Kong would preserve the Host on the client request and would send the following
+Qordoba would preserve the Host on the client request and would send the following
 request to your upstream service:

 ```http